We move on from the Poplar Inn but still considering one of the Ebbern clan.

 1899: Thomas Ebbern leaves Ilkeston

-Thomas and Mary Ebbern retired to Cossall where he died at Poplar Farm on January 26th 1907.
-Mary died on March 17th 1931, aged 80, and is buried at Kirk Hallam Parish Church, as many of her Birch ancestors are.
+Thomas and his wife retired to Cossall where he died at Poplar Farm on January 26th 1907.

 Tom and Mary Ebbern (from the family collection of Pam Bates)